aymenhafeez/aymenhafeez.github.io/src/content/post/2023-09-13-pi-formula.md

 tags: ["mathematics", "pi", "calculus"]
 ---

-A formula for pi derived from the error function.

----

 In my third year at university I was introduced to the error function during a 'Transport Phenomena' class.
 It came up in the context of deriving expressions to describe heat and mass transfer through various geometries.
 While revising